Next meeting: September 11 - 15, 2020 at Northwest University, Xi'an - not only cultural but also historical heart of

 Critical metals are metals whose availability is essential for high-technology, green and defense applications, but vulnerable to politically or economically driven fluctuations in supply.
 At present, this designation applies particularly to the rare-earth elements (REE), tantalum (Ta), niobium (Nb), lithium (Li), molybdenum (Mo) and indium (In).
 Their areas of application, supply market and mine to end-user pathways have undergone major changes in the past 25 years.
 Some of these changes have greatly affected metal prices, or raised concerns regarding the future of advanced technologies dependent on critical metals, and the national security of those countries whose demand for these metals for industrial and defense applications is satisfied entirely by imports.

 In recent years, great progress has been made in the understanding of those geological processes that produce industrially viable concentrations of critical metals in igneous systems and supergene environments.
 At the same time, many aspects of metal transport and enrichment in the mantle and lower crust remain unclear, as do the driving forces and mechanisms behind hydrothermal and metasomatic processes leading to the formation of such important deposits as Bayan Obo, Mineville and Steenkampskraal.

-CM2015 will provide a forum for further discussion of the origin and evolution of REE, Nb, Ta, Li, Mo and In deposits, and related processes in igneous, hydrothermal, metamorphic and supergene environments.
-The meeting will be accompanied by a rich social program and followed by a fieldtrip to several large REE, P and Nb-Ta deposits.
+CM2018 will provide a forum for further discussion of the origin, possible models of evolution REE, Nb, Ta deposits, and related processes in igneous, hydrothermal, metamorphic and supergene environments with maximum focus to carbonatites.
+The meeting will be accompanied by a rich social program and followed by a fieldtrip to several deposits in Czech Republic.